PhillipUg/github-scraper/README.md

-# web-scraper
+# Github Scraper
-A Website Scraping Tool developed in Ruby
+A Github Scraping Tool developed in Ruby

 <!--